 Flexible Dieting Macro Calculator

-Use this to calculate your optimal macronutrient ratios based on your age, height, weight, gender, and activity level.
-Then use your results with macro counting, flexible dieting, or IIFYM to lose weight, maintain, or gain muscle.
+Calculate your optimal macronutrient ratios based on your age, height, weight, gender, and activity level.
+Use your results with macro counting, flexible dieting, or IIFYM to lose weight, maintain, or gain muscle.

 Lose, Maintain, or Gain?

 This macro calculator gives you the ability to adjust your macros at 4 different goal settings.

 - Lose puts you in a 20% calorie deficit which promotes safe, steady weight loss.